jsaintro/publicnotes/Home Security/Hikvision NVR.md

 USB KEY needs to formatted Fat32 to be read.  a Ubuntu boot disk seems to work

 ## Camera updates
-ALL CAMERAS are COMPATIBLE WITH US FIRMWARES some of the model numbers are slightly different but you should see the x in the actual file downloaded.
+ALL CAMERAS are COMPATIBLE WITH US FIRMWARES (ALL have us firmware installed right now). some of the model numbers are slightly different but you should see the x in the actual file downloaded.
 IN FACT ALL CAMERAS seem to take the same firmware file.
-Should ver Note the USB upgrade via the NVR takes a while for the cameras to reboot don't be worried.
+Should verify with a DIFF though Note the USB upgrade via the NVR takes a while for the cameras to reboot don't be worried.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTU1Mzc3ODU5LDg5MjAxNzIzLC03NjIwMj
-M1ODQsMTM0NDAwMTY2OSwxMTkzNzc3MDgxLDE4MDkxODMwMV19
+eyJoaXN0b3J5IjpbLTYxNDYxNzUzMSw4OTIwMTcyMywtNzYyMD
+IzNTg0LDEzNDQwMDE2NjksMTE5Mzc3NzA4MSwxODA5MTgzMDFd
+fQ==
 -->